 The following directions still look less saturated or less settled:

-• tokenizer redesign aimed directly at the challenge metric
+• tokenizer redesign aimed directly at the challenge metric, not only token-side hash tricks layered on standard vocabularies

 That does not guarantee they are unexplored in private, only that they still feel comparatively open in the visible record.